 Seek a planning-related volunteer opportunity.
 Try to find one that will give you experience using the soft skills that many planning employers look for:

 You can find some local organizations at the bottom of this page in the online URP Career Services Manual, “Opportunities to Beef Up Your Resume.”
-Nonprofits often welcome volunteers and you can potentially gain skills in grant writing, nonprofit organization, running public meetings or using social media to reach organizational goals.
+Nonprofits often welcome volunteers and you can potentially gain skills in:

 Consider auditing a free online college course (MOOC), typically from top universities, that will give you new skills or help you improve on current skills.
 Or, for a fee, some of these give access to assignments, tests, a final grade and certificates of completion.
 See sites such as Coursera or edX.
 Course topic examples: negotiation, modeling climate change, making government work in hard places, writing for social justice, America's poverty & inequality, history, entrepreneurial mindset, leading collaborative teams, Spanish, Java, marine planning process, etc.